Kaunas University of Technology acts responsibly

 The members of the University’s Equality and Violence Prevention Committee:

-The University Equal Opportunities Commission operates as an independent, objective and impartial body with no preconceived notions of discrimination, harassment, violations of equal opportunities and harassment.
+The Committee operates as an independent, objective and impartial body without any preconceived notions regarding discrimination, harassment, sexual harassment, violations of equal opportunities and cases of violence and the perpetrators of alleged violations.

 Possible cases of violation of equal opportunities or misconduct may be reported to the University by email or in the electronic system of KTU employee: